ha3ks/ha3ks.github.io/_posts/2025-11-01-Kubernetes-from-someone-who-has-12-whole-hours-experience.md

 Then I ran ```sudo kubectl apply -f dep.yaml``` which would install and configure the app based on the yaml input..

-Build complete
+Build complete..

+It actaully did it!

+Happy Dance moment if you please!

-It actaully did it, you can check and make sure it is running by entering:
+Now not to get too carried away you can check and make sure it is running by entering:

 ```
 dm@kb-01:~$ kubectl get pods